ibnerd007/Poker-Stats/README.md

 The program will fill the following workbooks for the session specified:

-- stats.xlsx                 (shows poker stats from current session)
+- `stats.xlsx`                 (shows poker stats from current session)
-- net_over_time_raw.xlsx     (shows raw (not averaged) net gain/loss for each player, for current session, overlaid on one chart)
+- `net_over_time_raw.xlsx`     (shows raw (not averaged) net gain/loss for each player, for current session, overlaid on one chart)
-- net_over_time_avg.xlsx     (shows 10-hand moving average of net gain/loss for each player, for current session, overlaid on one chart)
+- `net_over_time_avg.xlsx`     (shows 10-hand moving average of net gain/loss for each player, for current session, overlaid on one chart)
-- stacks_over_time_raw.xlsx  (shows raw (not averaged) stack for each player, for current session, overlaid on one chart)
+- `stacks_over_time_raw.xlsx`  (shows raw (not averaged) stack for each player, for current session, overlaid on one chart)
-- stacks_over_time_avg.xlsx  (shows 10-hand moving average of each player's stack, for current session, overlaid on one chart)
+- `stacks_over_time_avg.xlsx`  (shows 10-hand moving average of each player's stack, for current session, overlaid on one chart)

 stacks_over_time shows a player's stack size throughout the session, but cannot be less than zero.
 It shows when a player added on and their stack at any point, but does not necessarily reflect net gain/loss. net_over_time shows a player's net gain/loss throughout the session, but does not show when a player added on and what their actual stack is.

-The program will also fill the following multi-session workbooks for the specified date, if data for said date has not already been entered during runtime of a previous instance of PokerStats:
+The program will also fill the following multi-session workbooks for the specified date, if data for said date has not already been entered during runtime of a previous instance of `PokerStats`:

-- bankrolls.xlsx        (tracks certain players' net gain/loss over many sessions, regardless of poker type played)
+- `bankrolls.xlsx`        (tracks certain players' net gain/loss over many sessions, regardless of poker type played)
-- stat averages.xlsx    (tracks all-time averages of players' stats over many session, sorted by poker type)
+- `stat averages.xlsx`    (tracks all-time averages of players' stats over many session, sorted by poker type)
-- stats over time.xlsx  (tracks players' stats across multiple sessions, but instead of averaging, puts them side by side for trend comparison)
+- `stats over time.xlsx`  (tracks players' stats across multiple sessions, but instead of averaging, puts them side by side for trend comparison)

 The program will fill the stats.xlsx workbook.
 It will also fill net over time and stacks over time, both average and raw, for the session specified.
 Average stats, bankroll information, and stats over time for the selected session date will be filled, if that date